 Both of these ties are striped, but the one on the left is bolder.
 The colors are more saturated and contrast more powerfully against one another.
-Meanwhile, the tie on the left is more muted overall and has less contrast between the base colors and the patterned accents.
+Meanwhile, the tie on the right is more muted overall and has less contrast between the base colors and the patterned accents.

 When mixing patterns together, you always want a distinct difference in the boldness of the patterns in play, so that one’s eye can glide comfortably from one piece to the next.
 When two patterns of similar boldness are stuffed into the same outfit, they fight for the eye’s attention, creating a brutal clash that’s painful to behold.

 In the picture above on the left, you’ll notice that the red tie is boldest.
 The base red contrasts strongly against both the yellow and blue stripes.
 For that reason, it is first to catch the eye.
 Second in line is his gingham shirt, which is busy and bright -- less bold than his tie, more bold than his jacket.
 The windowpane jacket is lowest on the rung of visual hierarchy and is what the eye finds last.
 Having this pecking order allows onlookers to take it all in stride.